By Nicole Silber, RD, CSP, CLC

 What Parents Should Consider With Plant-Based Diet For Kids

 A balanced, plant-based diet is safe in children.
 But, balance is the key.
 The more varied the diet, the more essential vitamins and minerals children will get.
 What you want to try to avoid is a plant-based diet exclusive to white pasta and bread.
-Kids on more rigid, vegetarian or vegan diets should be closely monitored to ensure the needed nutrients are being met to support proper growth.
+Kids on a more rigid, vegetarian or vegan diet should be closely monitored to ensure the needed nutrients are being met to support proper growth.
 In particular, we need them to get enough total calories, fat, protein, calcium, vitamin D, iron, B12, zinc and omega 3’s which are not as abundant in plant-based foods.
-Choosing nutritionally dense foods can help with this, like including healthy fats like nut butters, olive oil and avocados into their diets, along with a variety of quality plant-based proteins, like legumes, nuts, whole grains (yes, whole grains have more protein), quinoa and seeds – and, supplementing their diet with a calcium and vitamin D fortified formula.
+Choosing nutritionally dense and solid food can help with this, like including healthy fats such as nut butter, peanut butter, olive oil and avocados into their diets, along with a variety of quality plant-based proteins, like legumes, nuts, whole grains (yes, whole grains have more protein), quinoa and seeds – and, supplementing their diet with a calcium and vitamin D fortified formula.

 For babies and toddlers, there are some extra considerations.
 Full-term, breastfed babies around 6 months of age require a dietary source of iron when they’ve depleted their natural iron stores from birth.
 For plant-based breastfed babies, they will need either iron-fortified cereals or a supplement, since it is otherwise challenging to get in the needed iron from whole plant-based foods in the beginning.
 And, for babies and toddlers, the high fiber content of plant-based food is an added benefit.
 Many children have low fiber intakes, which can have consequences on their gut microbiome (and pooping!); plant-based foods are high in fiber so it can help combat common toddler constipation.
 But, on that same note, a high fiber diet can take up too much space in small bellies, making it a bit harder to meet their calorie needs, which is another reason why offering a variety of nutritionally dense foods, full of healthy fats and protein, is key.